-The big takeaway here is to make sure the topics you choose to blog on match positively to the queries clients do before they pick up the phone or shoot off an email asking to work together.
-When you have this list of topics, you’re all set with what to blog about.
+The big takeaway here is to make sure the topics you choose to blog about match positively to the queries clients do before they pick up the phone or shooting off an email asking to work together.
+When you have this list of topics, you’re all set with topics to blog about.

 Increase traffic to your website

 Even in a pay-to-play market, you can grab some free traffic to your website when you blog on a regular basis.
 One major bonus to your business when you start blogging is the increase you experience in your site traffic.
 Remember that when you blog consistently, you are giving Google ‘inventory’ to stock the shelves with so to speak.

 The more Google can find of your content, the greater the opportunity to share your work with others.
 When your website is well constructed AND you write to the best topics for your brand (that are not too competitive), over time, you should see an increase in traffic.

 If you’re blogging now and this isn’t happening, contact us and we’ll figure out why for you.

 When we’re talking about using the internet to find a therapist or life coach, it goes without saying that trust is the cornerstone of your business.
 People want to work with someone they know and trust.
 That’s a no-brainer.
 When you consider what blogging is, it is easy to see how it can be the means to an end.